codeforgso/github-workshop-site/README.md

 # Code For Greensboro GitHub Workshop Site

-This is basic HTML static site for workshop particiants (and anyone) to use and learn about Git & GitHub.
+This is basic HTML static site for workshop participants (and anyone) to use and learn about Git & GitHub.

 The site was made using `bulma-start`

 You can see a current version of this site here: [codeforgso.github.io/github-workshop-site](https://codeforgso.github.io/github-workshop-site)

-You can see the slides that accompany this workship here [codeforgso.github.io/github-workshop](https://codeforgso.github.io/github-workshop)
+You can see the slides that accompany this workshop here [codeforgso.github.io/github-workshop](https://codeforgso.github.io/github-workshop)

 ## Contributors